darthsalad/spotinext/README.md

 python -m venv ./venv
 .\venv\Scripts\Activate.ps1
 ```
-- Check if the virtual environment got activated by running `which python` or `where python` for windows or ``pip -V`` for both which'll show the current active Python environment
+- Check if the virtual environment got activated by running `which python` or `where python` for Windows or ``pip -V`` for both which shows the current active Python environment
 - Install the dependencies by running:

 ```bash